 Abuse of power: A use of public power that is blameworthy (either because it oppresses some person, or grabs a private advantage against the public interest).
-Judges distinguish abusing a power from merely using it wrongly.
+Abusing a power is different from merely using it wrongly.
 Abuse of power is generally a ground of judicial review; using a power wrongly is generally not a ground of judicial review.

 Action: The old term (before the Civil Procedure Rules 1998) for a claim in which a party asserts a legal right to a remedy in a civil court (now called an 'ordinary claim').

 Administration: The running of the executive branch of government.
-Administration includes both the making and implementing of policies, so far as it can be done without primary legislation or judicial decision.
+Administration includes both the formation and the implemention of policies, so far as it can be done without primary legislation or judicial decision.
 'The administration' is a general term for the institutions and officers that carry out administration.

 Administrative justice: A general term for processes designed to do justice between complainants and the administration.
 It is used in this book in the more particular sense of non-judicial processes (such as internal complaints processes, and the processes of ombudsmen, tribunals, and auditors) for securing just administration.

-Administrative law: An array of legal processes and techniques for controlling the conduct of public authorities (not only administrators, but also many others).
+Administrative law: An array of legal processes and techniques for empowering public authorities and controlling their conduct (not only administrators, but also many others).
 Administrative law is reflexive: it controls the conduct of institutions such as tribunals and ombudsmen that were themselves designed to control the administration.